velocitatem/HarmoniQ/README.md

-# 🎉 HarmoniQ: AI-Driven Event Management Platform 🎵
+# 🎉 HarmoniX: AI-Driven Event Management Platform 🎵

-Welcome to **HarmoniQ**, where the art of event management meets the science of AI and Big Data.
+Welcome to **HarmoniX**, where the art of event management meets the science of AI and Big Data.
 Specializing in music-centric events, we harness the power of Spotify data and AI to curate unforgettable experiences.
-Whether you're planning a concert, festival, or private gathering, HarmoniQ ensures a personalized and memorable event for every attendee.
+Whether you're planning a concert, festival, or private gathering, Harmonix ensures a personalized and memorable event for every attendee.

-## Features of HarmoniQ 🚀
+## Features of HarmoniX 🚀

 - **AI & Big Data**: Utilize advanced analytics for personalized event planning and execution.
 - **Music-Focused**: Leverage Spotify data to tailor the musical atmosphere to your audience's taste.